taw00/element-rpm/README.changelog.md

 # changelog
+* Thu Jun 25 2020 Todd Warner <t0dd_at_protonmail.com> 1.6.6-1.1.testing.taw
+  - fixed buildrequires for OpenSUSE Leap (libcrypto.so.1 is supplied by
+    libopenssl1_0_0 on Leap 15.1 and 15.2).
+Thank you, @DJViking.
+  - Leap 15.1 and 15.2 still have issues due to a dated rust version that ships
+    with the OS.
+See also, https://github.com/taw00/riot-rpm/issues/34

 * Tue Jun 23 2020 Todd Warner <t0dd_at_protonmail.com> 1.6.6-1.taw
 * Tue Jun 23 2020 Todd Warner <t0dd_at_protonmail.com> 1.6.6-0.1.testing.taw
   - 1.6.6